Mariano Álvarez: Later life

 The United States of America soon gained control over the Philippines following the Spanish–American War and the Philippine–American War. Álvarez affiliated himself with the pro-independence Partido Nacionalista (1901–1907) and was among the signatories of the party's constitution.
-He won election as municipal president of Noveleta from 1901 to 1902.
+He won the election as municipal president of Noveleta from 1901 to 1902.

 Álvarez joined the nationalist-oriented Philippine Independent Church founded by Isabelo de los Reyes and Gregorio Aglipay in 1902.
-He retired to his farm following his term as municipal president, and died on August 25, 1924 from chronic rheumatism at the age of 106.
+He retired to his farm following his term as municipal president, and died on August 25, 1924, from chronic rheumatism at the age of 106.

 The municipality of Gen. Mariano Alvarez, Cavite, established in 1981, was named in his honor.